Foursquare revamps its developer site as API usage soars

 It’s no secret that developers are the key to Foursquare’s continued success, and as part of supporting that mission the company just launched a revamped developer site, its first major refresh since 2009.

-The new site makes it clearer what the difference is between the developer offerings.
+The new site clarifies what the difference is between the developer offerings.
 The Places API is the free offering that most developers will use that serves up information on over 105 million places, while the Places database and Pilgrim SDK are designed for enterprise use.

 Last year the company raised $45M and put in a new CEO to help build out their enterprise business, and it’s working.
 Today Foursquare powers location services for companies like Uber, Airbnb, and even Apple’s Maps app.

 And these new developers are building apps because usage is growing even faster – in that same year and a half period monthly API call volume has more than doubled, up 228%.
-Again, pretty good growth for a company that’s been around for more than a decade.
+Again, pretty good growth for a company that’s been around for almost a decade.

 The site has a pretty good selection of sample code and apps including some augmented reality demos.
 These should be especially helpful in getting developers up and running quickly with AR apps, which is important considering the growing popularity of the category.
 Plus, most AR apps closely tie into the real world around you, which is Foursquare’s bread and butter.